-Overarching policy: Fort Collins manages and supports community programming that educate and encourage residents to use active modes.
+Overarching policy: Fort Collins manages and supports community programming that educates and encourages residents to use active modes.

 4a.
-Build and expand the Safe Routes to School program for high school students.
+Build and expand the Safe Routes to School program.

-The City's Safe Routes to School program works with strategic partners such as Poudre School District and Bike Fort Collins to increase the number of students safely walking, bicycling and taking the bus to school.
-The program holds bicycle and pedestrian safety classes, strategically implements improved sidewalks, crossings, and bicycle lanes for student use, and enforces school-zone speed limits and other traffic calming in school areas.
+The City's Safe Routes to School program works with strategic partners such as Poudre School District (PSD) and Bike Fort Collins to increase the number of students safely walking, bicycling and taking the bus to school.
+The program holds bicycle and pedestrian safety classes, strategically implements improved sidewalks, crossings, and bicycle lanes for student use, and enforces schoolzone speed limits and other traffic calming in school areas.